Killing of Freddie Gray: Public response

 On April 25, 2015, protests were organized in downtown Baltimore, and the protests turned violent as protesters threw rocks and set fires.
 Many protesters were angered students who had been removed from their primary mode of transportation (city buses) and told to disperse from the city.
 Tension between the riot police and students grew as time passed, eventually leading to bottles and bricks thrown in protest of the large police presence of a so far peaceful protest of Gray's death At least 34 people were arrested, and 15 officers were injured.
 On April 27, rioting and looting began after the funeral of Gray, with two patrol cars destroyed and 15 officers reported injured.
 Protesters looted and burned down a CVS Pharmacy location in downtown Baltimore.
 In reaction to the unrest, the Maryland State Police sent 82 troopers to protect the city.
-A Baltimore Orioles baseball game against the Chicago White Sox scheduled for the evening was postponed due to the unrest.
-The next game commenced as scheduled but, as a precautionary measure, the match was played behind closed doors.
+A Major League Baseball (MLB) game between the visiting Chicago White Sox and host Baltimore Orioles scheduled for the evening was postponed due to the unrest.
+The next game commenced as scheduled but, as a precautionary measure, the match was played behind closed doors, becoming the first crowdless game in MLB history.
 The next series against the Tampa Bay Rays was moved to St. Petersburg.
 Maryland Governor Larry Hogan declared a state of emergency, and activated the Maryland National Guard.
 Hogan also activated 500 state troopers for duty in Baltimore and requested an additional 5,000 police officers from other locales.

 At a press conference, Baltimore's mayor announced there would be a citywide curfew from 10:00 p.m. to 5:00 am.
 School trips were canceled until mid-May, and Baltimore's city schools were closed on April 28.
 In addition, both the University of Maryland campus in downtown Baltimore and the Mondawmin Mall were closed early.